Zinko5/umsa/typst/learning.typ

 Okay, let's now move to more complex things.

-First of all, there are *lots of magic* int Typst.
+First of all, there are *lots of magic* in Typst.
 And it major part of it is called "scripting".

 To go to scripting mode, type `#` and *some funcion name* after that.
 We will start with _something dull_: